npetrangelo/ultri-websites/platform.ultri.com/docs/developer/backend/index.md

 #### Fastify

 * The Fastify JavaScript API is avilable at the root of the proxy: [https://localhost](https://localhost)
-* In developemnt hot module reloading is enabled.
+* In development hot module reloading is enabled.
 Changes made in `/api/src/` will automatically show up locally.
 * The frontend app is pre-configured to connect to the proxy and API correctly.

 #### Postgres